Musicians

 Street performer, walking on stilts while playing on a tabla, Leh, Ladakh, India.
 (Photo copyright © by Kaj Halberg)

-Musicians, playing tablas and cymbals, participate in a procession, bringing offerings to a Hindu temple near Ubud, Bali, Indonesia.
+Musicians, playing on tablas and cymbals (see below), participate in a procession, bringing offerings to a Hindu temple near Ubud, Bali, Indonesia.
 (Photo copyright © by Kaj Halberg)

 These men play tablas at a Hindu ceremony, taking place during the annual Sonpur Fair in Bihar, northern India.
 (Photos copyright © by Kaj Halberg)

-During a camel festival, taking place in the city of Bikaner, Rajasthan, India, this musician is playing on a tabla.
-(Photo copyright © by Kaj Halberg)
+During a camel festival, taking place in the city of Bikaner, Rajasthan, India, these musicians are performing with tablas.
+(Photos copyright © by Kaj Halberg)

 Muslim musician, performing on a tabla, Udaipur, Rajasthan, India.
 (Photo copyright © by Kaj Halberg)